adeydaniel/milling_checklist/README.md

 	- Unplug machine.
 	- Raise the quill to expose the drawbar above the head of the machine.
 	- while holding down the brake, turn the drawbar with a wrench a full turn, then loosen with fingers three whole turns.
-	- With one hand holding on to the tool held in the drill chuck, give the top of the drawbar a firm hit with the wrench to release the tool and drill chuck.
+	- With one hand holding on to the drill chuck, give the top of the drawbar a firm hit with the wrench to release the drill chuck.
 - Loading
 	- Unplug machine.
 	- Fit the drill chuck within a collet of the appropriate size, then place the collet and drill chuck pair into the spindle opening.